I-751GuideRevised

 Filing I-751 After Divorce

-Divorce doesn't disqualify you from getting your permanent green card—but it does change how you file.
-Instead of a joint petition, you'll file with a waiver under INA § 216(c)(4)(A).
+Divorce doesn't disqualify you from your 10-year green card, but it does change how you file.
+Instead of a joint petition, you'll request a divorce waiver under INA § 216(c)(4)(B).
+The focus shifts.
+USCIS no longer cares whether the marriage is ongoing.
+It wants proof the marriage was genuine when it started.

 Next Steps: Preparing for Success